jrehor/kcc/README.md

 * dyadic `@x index`
 * monadic `,/x raze`

 Now that we know what every specific part does, we can zoom out and see the big picture.
-When it doubt, feel free to use the interpreter to play around and test your ideas.
-In very little time, the ansewer should be right in front of you.
+Feel free to use the interpreter to play around and test your ideas.
+In very little time, the answer should be right in front of you.

 -------------------